carpentries/lesson-development-training/episodes/collaborating-team.md

-In this episode we expand on how to use GitHub effectively among a group of known collaborators on an open source lesson development project, setting the stage for introducing tools and practices for working with newcomers.
+In this episode we expand on how to use GitHub effectively among a group of known collaborators, currently your lesson development group, on an open source lesson development project, setting the stage for introducing tools and practices for working with newcomers.
 Here, we explore GitHub features to help you keep track of what needs doing on the lesson, manage contributions and prioritise work.
 Making decisions and managing your project as a whole will be covered in a follow-up episode on [project management](./project-management.html).